Charles Lecocq: Later years

 At the turn of the decade Lecocq had a year's break from composition as a result of illness and domestic problems.
 He returned with the opéra comique Janot (1881), which was a failure.
 Lecocq had Meilhac and Halévy as his librettists, but all three collaborators were hampered by Koning's insistence on a plot revolving around his star singer, Jeanne Granier, in a breeches role as a wandering minstrel boy, a hackneyed device which audiences regarded as a cliché.
 The failure led to the break-up of Lecocq's association with Koning and the Renaissance.
 He transferred his allegiance to the Théâtre des Nouveautés where five of his next operas were staged.
 His choice caused some surprise, as the theatre, run by the actor-manager Jules Brasseur, had no reputation for opérette or opéra-bouffe, and was distinguished by the sometimes indelicate content of its productions.
-The most successful of Lecocq's works for the Nouveautés were the opéra bouffe Le jour et la nuit (Day and Night, 1881) and the opéra comique Le coeur et la main (The Heart and the Hand, 1882), both variations on his familiar theme of wedding nights disrupted by farcical complications.
+The most successful of Lecocq's works for the Nouveautés were the opéra bouffe Le Jour et la Nuit (Day and Night, 1881) and the opéra comique Le Cœur et la Main (The Heart and the Hand, 1882), both variations on his familiar theme of wedding nights disrupted by farcical complications.
 In Grove's Dictionary of Music and Musicians, Andrew Lamb describes these as Lecocq's last real successes.

 Unlike his predecessor, Offenbach, and his successor, André Messager, Lecocq could not, or would not, alter his style to meet changing public tastes.
 Lamb writes that he accepted that fashion in comic opera had changed, and he turned to other genres.
 In 1886, his opera, Plutus, a "morality" based on a play by Aristophanes, was presented at the Opéra-Comique.
 After the premiere the Paris correspondent of The Era called it "the most unsuccessful and insignificant of his works … utterly devoid of originality, altogether wanting in inspiration, and without a genuine sparkle from end to end".
 The run closed after eight performances.

 In 1899, Lecocq composed a ballet, Le Cygne, for the Opéra-Comique, to a scenario by Catulle Mendès.
-His last important operetta, in Lamb's view, was the three-act opéra comique La belle au bois dormant (Sleeping Beauty, 1900); after which he wrote one more full-length work (Yetta, 1903) for Brussels and four short pieces for Paris.
+His last important operetta, in Lamb's view, was the three-act opéra comique La Belle au bois dormant (Sleeping Beauty, 1900); after which he wrote one more full-length work (Yetta, 1903) for Brussels and four short pieces for Paris.

 Lecocq was appointed a Chevalier of the Légion d'honneur in 1900 and promoted to Officier in 1910.
 He died in his home city of Paris, aged 85.